KeyWorksRW/wxUiEditor/src/xml/README.md

 - Add any required wxWidgets header file to gen_initialize.cpp
 - Add the generator class name to the InitGenerators() in gen_initialize.cpp
 - If the generator has a var_name property, and you want the default class access to be "none", then add the generator name to the lst_no_class_access list in node_init.cpp
+- If the generator uses a new type, you will need to specify parents and children in the lstParentChild array in node_init.cpp.

 While testing, you can use any existing image, and insert the control using the Edit menu's `Insert Widget` command.
 Once ready for release, then take the following steps: